 Why do we process personal data?

-Processing personal data is necessary for us in order to perform our legal duties.
+Processing personal data is necessary for us in order to perform our statutory tasks.
 For example, it helps us determine who is responsible for a violation, or it helps us investigate problems that consumers and businesses have reported to us.

 How long do we keep your data?